jpegleg/morpho-web2/README.md

 The base image is less than 12MB for the entire framework.
 The size of the added content from `static` will increase the image size etc. Alternatively to doing a copy into the container image, the /app/static directory can be a volume mount containing the content to load.
-Note that by default the cert and key pair are in /app/ which is the workdir for the server, while the webroot is /app/static/.
+Unlike the main morpho-web, morpho-web2 does not do a COPY on the static web dir or the cryptographic files and requires that they are mounted.

 From the test docker-compose.yml: